purijatin/njexl_wiki/03-Extended-Operators.md

      (njexl)s-1
      =>S{ 1, 2, 3, 4 }

-You basically got the idea, did not you?
+You basically got the idea I suppose?

-## Uncommon Operations
+## Uncommon Operations on Equality

 Software Testers should not write code.
 Not because they can not, because when you write code, who tests that code?
-Hence, the idea is minimising code to generate errors, and Java is a very sad language in this regard.
+Hence, the idea is minimizing code to generate errors, and Java is a very sad language in this regard.
 I mean seriously?
 1000 != new Integer(1000)  ?
-That is not done.
-nJexl is fabulous in this regard.
+That is not done, that is lame. nJexl is fabulous in this regard.

      (njexl)1==1